anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When you come to the end of your rope, tie a knot and hang on.
+Quote: Optimism is the faith that leads to achievement.
+Nothing can be done without hope and confidence.

-By: Franklin D. Roosevelt
+By: Helen Keller